 The goal of this research is to provide hypermedia functionality to all information systems that interact with people.
 Hypermedia is a concept involving access to information, embodying the notions of context-sensitive navigation, annotation and tailored presentation.

-We present the architecture of a system-level hypermedia engine, designed both to manage full hypermedia functionality for an information system and to bind interface-oriented front-end systems with separate computation-oriented back-end systems.
+This paper presents the architecture of a system-level hypermedia engine, designed both to manage full hypermedia functionality for an information system and to bind interface-oriented front-end systems with separate computation-oriented back-end systems.
 The engine dynamically superimposes a hypermedia representation over a back-end application's knowledge components and processes.
 The hypermedia engine generates this representation using bridge laws, which capture the internal structure of client systems.
 Users access the application through its hypermedia representation.

-We also describe a set of minimal requirements for integrating our hypermedia engine with an information system.
-We believe these guidelines apply to all integration efforts, not just our own.
+The paper also describes a set of minimal requirements for integrating the hypermedia engine with an information system.
+These guidelines apply to all integration efforts, not just that described here.
 Information systems will require some supplementary routines for the engine to manage hypermedia functionality for them.
 The more sophisticated and cooperative the information system, the higher the level of hypermedia support the engine will provide.